Deck AND SIDEBOARD Rules

 - Alpha

-All sets that are or were Standard or Type 2 legal and main sets that were released before Standard or Type 2 was created are legal in Primordial.
-These sets are listed below.
+All blocks or standalone sets that are or were Standard or Type 2 legal and main blocks or standalone sets that were released before Standard or Type 2 was created are legal in Primordial.
+These blocks and standalone sets are listed below.

 Feel free to play with other sets on your kitchen table with your friends, but keep in mind that non Standard legal sets like Commander, Masters or Modern Horizons have a significantly higher power level.